mavisland/mervekostu-html/README.md

 #mervekostu-html Project
 ---

-PSD 2 HTML conversion for **Merve Kostu HTML Web Site**.
+PSD 2 HTML conversion for **Merve Kostu Web Site**.

-[Click here](http://demo.weblebix.com/mervekostu-html) to see the demo.
+[Click here](https://mervekostu.surge.sh/) to see the demo.

 ## Bugs and feature requests

 Have a bug or a feature request?
-[Open a new issue](https://gitlab.com/mavisland/mervekostu-html/issues/new) here on GitHub.
+[Open a new issue](https://github.com/mavisland/mervekostu-html/issues/new) here on GitHub.

 ## Copyright & License

 Copyright © 2018 Tanju Yıldız.
-Code released under the [MIT](https://gitlab.com/mavisland/mervekostu-html/blob/master/LICENSE.md) license.
+Code released under the [MIT](https://github.com/mavisland/mervekostu-html/blob/master/LICENSE.md) license.

 ## Hire me?